GoLangsam/pipe/README.md

 - Encounter dangerous [pitfalls and easy-to-do mistakes](readme/pitfalls.md) along the way.
 - Improve Your use of vaccines and protective habits.
 - Ascend to implementations of [some](any/) higher-level concepts such as 'load balancer', 'circular crawler' ...
-- Eventually encounter the little-known land of concurrent *lazy* evaluation.
+- Eventually encounter the little-known land of concurrent **lazy** evaluation.

 That's where we aim to go here - using [go](https.//golang.org/ "golang.org"), common sense and playful discipline.

+`pipe/s` aims to complement Your existing types and functions seamlessly - intentionally it is **not** a framework.

 Are You ready for this?